Structure of a condensate for the Bose fluid in a vessel: Structure of a condensate for the Bose fluid in a vessel

-According to \cite{zero-liquid}, the solution for the wave function $\Psi_{0}$ under the zero BCs differs from that under the cyclic BCs.
+However, the solution for the wave function $\Psi_{0}$ under the zero BCs \cite{zero-liquid,zero-gas1} differs from that under the cyclic BCs.
 In view of this, the values of $\rho_{\infty}$ must also be different.
-Hence, the amount of the condensate and the number of above-condensate atoms under the zero BCs must differ from those under the cyclic BCs, though the formulas are identical.
-However, we have not calculated $\rho_{\infty}$ in the present work.
+Hence, the amount of the condensate $\rho_{\infty}N$ and the number of above-condensate atoms under the zero BCs must \textit{differ} from those under the cyclic BCs, in spite of the commonly accepted expectations.
+But we have not calculated $\rho_{\infty}$ in the present work.